-How Doctors Determine What Is Normal
+How Doctors Determine What's Normal

 Pediatricians will track growth changes on these charts to determine whether the child is growing at a healthy rate or failing to thrive.
 Growing at a lower-than-average rate can indicate nutritional deficiencies, biological abnormality or inherited traits.

-The CDC's weight-for-age graph lists the average weight of a 15-year-old boy at 126 pounds.
+The weight-for-age graph lists the average weight of a 15-year-old boy at 126 pounds.
 The chart shows that children weighing 172 pounds score in the 95th percentile, or weigh more than 95 percent of boys their age.
 On the bottom end, boys weighing only 90 pounds fall in the 3rd percentile.

 The stature-for-age percentiles track the normal height for boys and girls.
 The average boy's height is 67 inches, or 5 feet 7 inches tall.
 Boys at 72 1/2 inches tall, or 6 feet and a 1/2-inch, are taller than 97 percent of all other boys in America, while those at 61 inches fall into the 3rd percentile.

 Normal Body Mass Index

-Based on this scale, a healthy 15-year-old boy as a BMI between 16.5 and 23.3.
+Based on this scale, a healthy 15-year-old boy has a BMI between 16.5 and 23.3.
 A BMI of 23.4 is at the 85th percentile, while an index of 26.8 would place the child in the obese category.
 Girls have a wider range of healthy weights, spanning 16.2 to 23.5.
 At 23.6, girls are considered overweight, while those above 28.1 are obese.

 Teenagers that want to compare their BMI range to the BMI table for ages 20 and up, can cross-reference the following categories: